kvanderwijst/New-damage-curves-and-multi-model-analysis-suggest-lower-optimal-temperature/README.md

 Specifically:
 * The scenario data (in preprocessed format combining scenario data from the three models MIMOSA, REMIND and WITCH): `Data/preprocessed_scenario_data.csv`
+  * (This file can be recreated by running `preprocess_data.py`.
+It combines data from the three scenarios and calculates indirect damage/mitigation costs, see Methods from paper.)
 * Output data:
   * Calculated Benefit-Cost Ratios: `Data/output_benefit_cost_ratios.csv`
   * Calculated benefits and costs over time: `Data/output_costs_and_benefits_over_time`